mdumke/hadoop-example/2-example-app/README.md

     # observations are comma separated, so we split each line
     bird, country = line.rstrip('\n').split(',', 1)

-    # output key/value pairs using <TAB> for demarkation
+    # output key/value pairs using <TAB> for demarcation
     print(f'{country}\t{bird}')
 ```